 It may be the case that the prosecution objects to the granting of bail on the grounds that they believe the defendant will try to contact prosecution witnesses with the intention of stopping them giving evidence, or to get them to change their evidence.
 This argument is more likely to be accepted by the court if the defendant knows or has contact with a witness, or if the offence of which they are accused involved threats or intimidation being used.

-Contact our Expert Bail Lawyers in Sheffield and London
+Contact our Expert Bail Lawyers in London, Sheffield and Manchester

-Our Criminal Defence Solicitors are based in Sheffield and London and advise and represent clients throughout England and Wales.
+Our Criminal Defence Solicitors are based in London, Sheffield and Manchester and advise and represent clients throughout England and Wales.
 Contact us today on 0808 169 5677 to find out how we can help.